 GHB is a drug commonly found around the dance and party scene.
-It has been tagged as a date-rape drug because it can be disguised in food and drinks, and leads to amnesia, impaired movement and speech.
+It has been described as a date-rape drug because it can be disguised in food and drinks.
+It leads to amnesia, impaired movement and speech.
 GHB’s main risk is from an overdose, especially if it’s taken with other depressant drugs, potentially leading to coma and death.

 What is GHB?